 Once the tuition fee deferral is removed, students are responsible for paying all fees by the posted deadline date, regardless of his/her financial aid status.
 The Bursar's Office will automatically drop course enrollment if fees are not paid by the posted deadline date.

 The tuition fee deferral is viewed under "Other Indicators" located on the right hand side of the Student Center page on MySJSU.
 Select "Details" to view the semester that corresponds to your tuition fee deferral.

-I will be a new student to SJSU in the Fall term.
+I will be a new student in the fall.
 Can I receive aid for summer classes before the fall term begins?

-No. New students who are admitted for fall are not eligible to receive aid for the previous summer term.
+New students who are admitted for fall are not eligible for aid for the previous summer term.

 For eligible students, aid is disbursed after the second week of the summer session.

 Combined units may be considered under cross-enrollment.
 Students must be enrolled in 6 units at San Jose State University to count as half-time enrollment.
 Inquire with the Office of the Registrar is required.
 View Office of the Registrar website for more information on cross-enrollment requirements.

 No. Due to federal regulations, students cannot receive aid from more than one college during the same period of enrollment.